aykatpatal/Fast-Model-Predictive-Control/README.md

 # Fast-Model-Predictive-Control
-Fast Model Predictive Control using the Primal Barrier Method Abstract—One of the major areas of focus in the field of autonomous vehicles is safe navigation and control.
+Fast Model Predictive Control using the Primal Barrier Method

+One of the major areas of focus in the field of autonomous vehicles is safe navigation and control.
 While there are a plethora of techniques available for control, one of the most studied technique is Model Predictive Control (MPC) of vehicle.